 Exhibit A: Vox Day’s Infogalactic

 For one of the neatest, cleanest and most succinct examples of facts being swept under the carpet to aid the narrative, let us head to Infogalactic, a wiki run by Vox Day.
-ThE site started out by copying Wikipedia’s content in its entirety before altering a number of articles to fit Vox’s ideology.
-The site has an article on Marion Zimmer Bradley which, like most of the other articles, was copied from Wikipedia; when it was first carried across, it included the following paragraph:
+The site started out by copying Wikipedia’s content in its entirety before altering a number of articles to fit Vox’s ideology.
+Infogalactic has an article on Marion Zimmer Bradley which, like most of the other articles, was copied from Wikipedia; when it was first carried across, it included the following paragraph:

 Since the allegations were made public, a number of famous science fiction authors have publicly distanced themselves from Bradley and her work.
 Among the first was John Scalzi, who within a day of the allegations being made public, described the allegations as “horrific”.
 Hugo Award winner Jim C. Hines wrote “All of which makes the revelations about Marion Zimmer Bradley protecting a known child rapist and molesting her own daughter and others even more tragic.”
 G Willow Wilson, World Fantasy award winner, said she was “speechless”.

-Niw, take a look at this edit, carried out by an administrator called Fenris:
+Now, take a look at this edit, carried out by an administrator called Fenris: